Hostage talks start after Pakistani Taliban militants seize interrogators | Law-Order

 Hostage talks start after Pakistani Taliban militants seize interrogators

 According to a provincial government spokesman, the militants were demanding safe passage to Afghanistan.
-"We are in negotiations with the central leaders of the Pakistani Taliban in Afghanistan," Mohammad Ali Saif, a spokesman for Khyber Pakhtunkhwa provincial government, said.
+"We are in negotiations with the central leaders of the Pakistani Taliban in Afghanistan," said Mohammad Ali Saif, a spokesman for Khyber Pakhtunkhwa provincial government.

-He said the authorities were yet to receive a response from the Pakistani Taliban, adding that relatives of the militants and area tribal elders had also been involved in initiating talks with the Islamists inside the facility.
+He said the authorities were yet to receive a response from the Pakistani Taliban, adding that relatives of the militants and local tribal elders had also been involved in starting talks with the Islamists inside the facility.
 At least one counter-terrorism official was killed by the militants, who according to authorities had snatched weapons off their guards while under interrogation.

 Several significant TTP members were present at the centre, Saif said.
 He did not say how many security personnel were being held hostage.
 An intelligence officer told Reuters, however, that there were six hostages - four from the military and two from counter-terrorism.

-STEPPED UP ATTACKS The TTP, which has stepped up attacks since it announced ending an Afghan Taliban brokered ceasefire with the government last month, has long been using the violence in a bid to take over the country and enforce its own harsh brand of Islam.
+STEPPED UP ATTACKS The TTP, which has stepped up attacks since it announced the end of an Afghan Taliban-brokered ceasefire with the government last month, has long used violence in a bid to take over the country and enforce its own harsh brand of Islam.

-The hostage situation came a day after the TTP claimed the killings of four policemen in a nearby district.
+The hostage situation comes a day after the TTP claimed the killings of four policemen in a nearby district.
 The militants in control of the interrogation facility had demanded a safe passage to Afghanistan, a TTP statement sent to a Reuters reporter said.
-It added the TTP had also conveyed the demand to Pakistani authorities, but hadn't heard back any "positive" response.
+It added the TTP had also conveyed the demand to Pakistani authorities, but had not heard any "positive" response.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)